Qazzian/boilerplate/README.md

 4. Grunt ( npm install -g grunt-cli )

 ### Installation
+(This assumes you wish to start a new application and not make changes to SolidFoundation itself).

-* Disconnect from the remote Git repo
+* Clone the repo to your computer and then disconnect from the main remote Git repo
 ```bash
     git remote remove
 ```